 This soundbar has a poor surrounds performance.
 It has to downmix surround content into stereo, which doesn't sound as clear and accurate as a home theater setup.
 Surround objects seem like they're coming from in front of you rather than all around you.

 The Vizio V21-H8 has several inputs.
-There's two AUX ports: one for analog audio and one for a voice assistant speaker only.
+There are two AUX ports: one for analog audio and one for a voice assistant speaker only.
+You can connect it to your TV via ARC or Optical In.
 However, there isn't a Full HDMI In, so you can't use the soundbar as a hub between your devices.

 The Vizio V21-H8 supports Dolby Digital and DTS content over its ARC port, and these formats are found commonly on Blu-ray discs and streaming platforms like Netflix and Hulu.
 However, it doesn't support higher-end formats like Dolby Atmos.